 The Pine Creek Gorge was formed during the last ice age, approx. 15,000 years ago.
 A large glacial lake flooded in Ansonia, then cut a new channel to the south.
-Glacial melting and flooding have created many steep-sided streams and valleys, flat-topped mountains, and also the Grand Canyon of Pennsylvania.
+Glacial melting and flooding created the many steep-sided streams and valleys, flat-topped mountains, and also the Grand Canyon of Pennsylvania.

-When the first white settlers came to this area, they called it the “Black Forest” because the canopy was so thick that sunlight rarely touched the forest floor.
+When the first European settlers came to this area, they called it the “Black Forest” because the tree canopy was so thick that sunlight rarely touched the forest floor.
 The forest was composed mostly of large (150 ft tall and 4 ft wide) white pine and hemlock.
 During the logging era of the 1800s, most of those magnificent trees were cut down and made into ship masts, and hemlock bark was used to make tanning acid.
-A railroad was constructed along the bottom of the canyon to access and quickly haul the timber out to market.
+A railroad was constructed along the bottom of the canyon to access and quickly haul the timber to market.

 By the early 1900s, the majority of the region’s forests had been clear-cut and industry moved on to other places.
 Many local towns suffered significant population losses as a result, and some became ghost towns.
 The state of Pennsylvania bought much of the land formerly owned by logging companies.
 In the 1930s, the Civilian Conservation Corps (CCC) began replanting parts of the forest and establishing parks.
 Since then, the railroad has been turned into a recreational bike path, old logging roads have become links in an expansive network of hiking trails, and the forest itself has regrown into a more mixed forest that is predominantly northern hardwoods - creating a fantastic display of colors during autumn.